GabrielGosden/02476_machine_learning_operations_project/reports/README.md

 > Answer:

 We did manage to deplay our model to the cloud.
 The goal was to input an image in the api and make google cloud run our model to make the prediction.
 For this we used google run to get the model from a docker file.
 The api implemented was the fastapi.
+Cloud run was configured to grab the latest image available in the conatiner registry, meaning that it will update once a new image is pushed to the registry.
+The fastapi container then grabs the newest model directly from the bucket and thus everything should be up to date as the latest version of everything.

 ### Question 23